-When applying the above steps to the analysed carrier, the major axis is calculated as 282 km.
+When applying the above steps to the analysed carrier, for different minimum elevation angles, the major axis is calculated and presented in Table 5.

 To calculate the minor axis of the ellipse corresponding to the close approximation of the FSS satellite 3 dB footprint for a given elevation, the slant path distance (i.e., distance between the satellite and the ground for a specific elevation) needs to be calculated.